Allergy and Asthma Treatment

 These drugs shut down the effects of molecules called leukotrienes, which trigger airway inflammation.

 Prednisone is a common steroid used by people whose rescue inhaler doesn’t help enough when they have a severe asthma attack.
 It’s usually taken as a pill.
 It works by lessening the inflammation that causes the serious symptoms.

-You should use steroid only when you need them, because they can cause side effects if you take high doses for a long time.
+You should use steroids only when you need them, because they can cause side effects if you take high doses for a long time.

 Antibody Treatment for Allergies

-Antibody treatments are given for people with severe allergies that doesn’t go away and isn’t controlled with other treatments.
+Antibody treatments are given for people with severe allergies that don’t go away and aren’t controlled with other treatments.
 It prevents cells in your body from starting the inflammation process and makes you less sensitive to your triggers.